Haegin/alt-react/README.md

 # alt-react

-* Connect your react component to your flux store.
+* Connect your react native component to your flux store.
 * Automatically pass the flux instance to your component.
 * Has hooks for shouldComponentUpdate, didMount, willMount, etc.
 * Can be extended to create your own connectors.